michau132/gitFinder/README.md

 ## Description
 gitFinder is app which is showing profile from [github](https://github.com/).
 It is using [github API](https://developer.github.com/v3/) for fetching data for displaying user.
 If we change the url it would also search for user in github.
 It's show deatils, like: name, github login, email adress, and location and also  his repositories sorted by lasted update.
 With repositories we can open/hide single repository, open/hide multiple repositories, reseting to default view with button "Show All".
-With full coverage of tests made in [jest](https://jestjs.io/)
+Tests made in [jest](https://jestjs.io/)

 P.S.
 If you wants to open multiple windows in chrome you can do it  [here](chrome://settings/content/popups)